lt101/scrabble-desktop-mobile-app/README.md

     - If you have an Android emulator, you can run the app on the emulator by running the main.dart file in client_mobile > lib.

 ## Login and user profile
 You need to create an account to use the app.
 If you already have an account, type in your email address and password and click on *Se connecter*.
 If not, click on *Pas de compte?
 Inscrivez-vous* to create an account.
 Enter an email address (it doesn't have to exist but must respect a valid email format such as example@gmail.com), a username and a password.
-Whe you are done, click on *S'inscrire*.
+When you are done, click on *S'inscrire*.
 Back in the login page, type in your email address and password and click on *Se connecter*.
 Welcome to Scrabble!

 **Note**: For demo purposes, you may want to open the app multiple times to simulate a multiplayer experience.